loganc04/troisjs.github.io/src/guide/core/renderer.md

 </Renderer>
 ```

-You can then access three.js renderer in your component script :
+You can then access three.js renderer in your component script:

 ```js
 const renderer = this.$refs.renderer.renderer;